-A survey of the types of photography in which the freelance photographer is involved as a one-person operation.
-Outside speakers and visits to various types of freelance studios included as well as an indepth study of the problems involved in operating a free-lance photographic business.
+A survey of the types of photographic assignments and environments in which the freelance photographer is involved as a one-person/site proprietor operation.
+Outside speakers and visits to various types of freelance studios included as well as an in-depth study of the problems involved in operating a free lance photographic business.
 (4 hours per week)

 PHO 230.
+SPECIALIZED STUDIES

-SPECIALIZED STUDIES IN PHOTOGRAPHY......2-5 credit hours
+IN PHOTOGRAPHY......2-5 credit hours